Employee Share Schemes

 Key Employee Engagement Programme (“KEEP”)

-liability to IT, USC and employee PRSI generally arises on the
+IT, USC and employee PRSI generally arises on the date the option

-date the option is exercised.
-Most SME companies are at a
+is exercised.
+Most SME companies are at a disadvantage to listed

-The new KEEP scheme introduced in Finance Act 2017
+The KEEP scheme introduced in Finance Act 2017 confirms that

 Share Purchase Schemes